nilsFrohwitter/I2I-Synthesis/README.md

 All of this was created under the work at the [DFKI](https://www.dfki.de/en/web).

 ## Installation
-The training was done on an Linux OS, Ubuntu 18.04.01.
+The training was done on an cluster with Linux OS, Ubuntu 18.04.01, using NVIDIA enroot images.
+For a detailed list of used packages, see [packages](/used packages/packages.txt).

+To run the script in a conda envirement (this requires anaconda), use following installations:

 # Image Registration
 For the evaluation of the influence of MR-to-CT synthesis in MR-to-CT image registration, the registrate.py script was created.
 This python script makes use of the [ANTsPy](https://antspy.readthedocs.io/en/latest/) registration framework and performs the registration with the methods: